 Vodafone India posts Rs 9,805 crore operating profit for 2017-18

-Vodafone, which is in the process of merging with Idea, expects the process to be completed by June, possibly making the latest results the last on standalone basis.
+Vodafone India, which is merging with Idea Cellular, expects the process to be completed by June, possibly making the latest results the last on standalone basis.

 NEW DELHI: Vodafone India today posted operating profit of Rs 9,805 crore for the financial year 2017-18, ended March 31.

-It had reported a loss of around Rs 30,690 crore for 2016-17 on account of the UK-based Vodafone group cutting down valuation of Indian unit by taking gross impairment charge of 4.5 billion euro.
+The UK based group had reported an operating loss of around Rs 30,690 crore for 2016-17 on account of Vodafone Group's cutting down the valuation of its Indian business by taking gross impairment charge of 4.5 billion euro.

-Vodafone, which is in the process of merging with Idea, expects the process to be completed by June, possibly making the latest results the last on standalone basis.

 Vodafone India continues to face tariff war heat and reported 18.7 per cent decline in organic service revenue to around Rs 35,045 crore in 2017-18 compared to Rs 42,927 crore service revenue registered in the preceding fiscal.